offspot/metrics/architecture_technical.md

 KPI aggregations do not rely on an in-memory state, they reuse as many indicator records as necessary every time.

-The custom backend is serving the KPI data via a REST API.
+The backend is serving the KPI data via a REST API.

 A Vue.JS application serves dashboards of the KPI data.